f0nzie/rOpenserver/README.md

 # rOpenserver

-The goal of `rOpenserver` is to provide an **R** interface to Petex applications Prosper, GAP and MBAL to perform automated tasks, create datasets for statistical analysis, and advanced control of solvers and calculations.
+The goal of `rOpenserver` is to provide an **R** interface to Petex applications Prosper, GAP and MBAL to perform automated tasks, generate datasets for statistical analysis, and advanced fine control of solvers and calculations.

 ## Installation

-`rOpenserver` is not in [CRAN](https://cran.r-project.org/) yet but in the meantime, you can install it from GtiHub, from the [rOpenserver repository](https://github.com/f0nzie/rOpenserver) with:
+`rOpenserver` is not in [CRAN](https://cran.r-project.org/) yet but in the meantime, you can install it from GtiHub using the `devtools` package, from the [rOpenserver repository](https://github.com/f0nzie/rOpenserver) with:

 ``` r